acoustic-content-samples/wchtools-cli/README.md

     wchtools list --server -AI --ready --write-manifest ready_only_content

 The manifest created from this command will include all of the ready artifacts in the current WCH tenant.

+#### Limiting a command to the pages and site definition for a specific site

+  By default, the pull, push, list, compare, and delete commands include the pages and site definitions from all ready sites in the Watson Content Hub tenant.
+When the --draft option is used, the pages and site definitions from all draft sites are included.
+But sometimes you may only want to work with the pages and site definitions for a specific site.
+This can be accomplished by using the --site-context option.

+  The value specified for the --site-context option is the _context root_ of the site.
+You can use the wchtools list command to determine the context root value of a site.
+The default site does not have a context root value, so a value of "default" can be used for the default site.

+  Note: The --site-context option is currently applied only to pages and site definitions.
+There may be other artifacts (assets, content, etc.) which are used exclusively for a specific site, however those artifact types cannot be limited using the --site-context option.

+  To display a list of all site definitions, use the following command:

+    wchtools list -s -I --ready --draft

+  To pull the ready pages for the "default" site, use the following command:

+    wchtools pull -p -I -v --site-context default

+  Note: Because the site definition may be required by other wchtools commands that use these pages, the site definition for the "default" site will also be pulled by this command.

+  To pull the draft pages for the "Analytics" site, use the following command:

+    wchtools pull -pIv --draft --site-context Analytics

+  To push only those ready pages for the "default" site that have been modified, use the following command:

+    wchtools push -p -v --site-context default

+  To list site definition and all drafts of the Halloween site, use the following command:

+    wchtools list -sI --ready --draft --site-context Halloween

+  To compare the local page artifacts for the Fall Fashion site to the pages in the Watson Content Hub, use the following command:

+    wchtools compare -pv --site-context "Fall Fashion" --source <working_directory> --target <url>

+  To delete a ready page from the Race Car Rally site, use the following command:

+    wchtools delete -pv --path /Publicity/Talladega/Pre-Race-Party --site-context "Race Car Rally"

+  Note: Deleting a page will also delete any child pages and drafts of that page.
+In either of these cases, you will be prompted to confirm the delete.

+  To cancel all draft pages for the Race Car Rally site, use the following command:

+    wchtools delete --all -pv --draft --site-context "Race Car Rally"

+  To delete the Favorite Movies site from the Watson Content Hub (without prompting), use the following command:

+    wchtools delete --quiet -sv --site-context "Favorite Movies"

+  Caution: It's a good idea to pull all artifacts to your working directory before deleting them from the Watson Content Hub.
+This provides a backup in case you need to restore some or all of the deleted artifacts in the future.

 #### Triggering a publish job
   By default, authoring artifacts such as assets are published to the delivery system when they are uploaded and authoring artifacts such as content are moved from draft to ready state.
 Therefore, an explicit publish command is not necessary.
 If needed, you can use wchtools CLI to trigger an explicit publish with the following publish command.
 The publish command updates publish by default, that is, it publishes only the artifacts that are not already in the delivery system.